amaiasalvador/imcap_keras/README.md

 where V are the K local features from the last convolutional layer of a ConvNet (e.g. VGG16), x<sub>t</sub> is the input (composed of the embedding of the previous word and the average image feature). h<sub>t</sub> is the hidden state of the LSTM at time t, which is used to compute the attention weights to apply to V in order to obtain the context vector c<sub>t</sub>. c<sub>t</sub> and h<sub>t</sub> are combined to predict the current word y<sub>t</sub>.
-In (b), an additional gate is incorporated into the LSTM, which gives the additional s<sub>t</sub> output, which is combined with V to compute the attention weights.
+In (b), an additional gate is incorporated into the LSTM to produce the additional s<sub>t</sub> output, which is combined with V to compute the attention weights. s<sub>t</sub> is used as an alternative feature to look at rather than the image features in V.

 ## Installation